OSA413/Sonic4_ModLoader/README.md

 Note that you will not be able to launch the Manager Launcher from Steam, instead to manage mods you will need to open the game's directory and launch `Sonic4ModManager` manually.
 This is related to the isolation mechanism that Steam uses that refuses to load external `.so` libraries from the system (e.g. without specifying `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libadwaita-1.so:...` to `protontricks-launch`) when using Proton.

+In order to debug your installation (if it doesn't work for some reason), you can use [`protontricks-launch`](https://github.com/Matoking/protontricks?tab=readme-ov-file#flatpak-recommended) to run `AMBPatcher`, `Sonic4FilePatcher`, `amb-rs`, and `CsbEditor`.
+They all should work if .Net 6 and the packages needed for the game that Steam installs are installed.
+If not, [file an issue in this repository](https://github.com/OSA413/Sonic4_ModLoader/issues).

 ----------------

 **If you are looking for AMBPatcher** (the predecessor of amb-rs):